Hamish McLeod

 Hamish McLeod is a former Zambian cricketer, who played for East Africa in the 1975 Cricket World Cup.

+Career

-A wicket-keeper, McLeod appeared in two One Day Internationals, against New Zealand and England, scoring five and nought respectively and taking no catches or completing any stumpings.
+A wicket-keeper, McLeod appeared in two One Day Internationals, against New Zealand and England, scoring five and naught respectively and taking no catches or completing any stumpings.

 During Glamorgan's 1972–73 tour of Zambia, McLeod played a three-day match for Zambia against Glamorgan and a two-day match for Glamorgan against an invitational side.